sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 The permissions center brings new tools for site admins and users to understand their repository permissions.
 To ensure developers only see code they have access to, Sourcegraph syncs permissions directly from users’ various code hosts via a continuous background process.

-Historically, debugging repository permissions was time-consuming, extremely confusing, and often not possible as admins were required to access the production DB to debug.
+Historically, debugging repository permissions was time-consuming, confusing, and often impossible as admins were required to access the production DB to debug.
 The permission center is a new way for admins to understand and work with how permissions are handled across Sourcegraph storing authorization data, all powered by a more scalable database-backed architecture.

 The permission center provides a bird’s eye view of who can access code and why, what recently changed with permissions and when, how many permissions were added/removed and what's the reason for the permissions sync.
 It provides extensive observability and debugability for both current and historical state of permissions within an instance.